robin-rpr/calos/doc/clearly-test.rst

 * *Filesystem permissions* directories.
 These are used to test that the kernel is enforcing permissions correctly.
-Note that this exercises the kernel, not Charliecloud, and can be omitted from routine Charliecloud testing.
+Note that this exercises the kernel, not Clearly, and can be omitted from routine Clearly testing.

 The first three are created when needed if they don’t exist, while the